-Most everywhere you travel in southern Italy, people and restaurants will serve you limoncello after a delicious meal, to continue the hospitality and prepare your stomach for dessert.
+Most everywhere you travel in southern Italy, people and restaurants will serve you limoncello after a delicious meal, to continue the hospitality.
 Restaurants will generally offer it to patrons gratis (for free) since it's typically made in-house.
 You'll hear limoncello referred to as a digestivo, something to sip and savor while your meal digests.
-It's the perfect summertime drink - like sunshine in a glass - and it's super easy to make on your own!
-If you've visited southern Italy, chances are you've had limoncello.
-And if you are planning to visit, be sure to bookmark this page for future reference because you're going to want the recipe for when you return!
+It's the perfect summertime drink - like sunshine in a glass - and it's super easy to make limoncello on your own!
+If you've visited southern Italy, chances are you've already had it.
+And if you are planning to visit, bookmark this limoncello recipe for future reference because you're going to want to learn to make it for when you return home!

 How to Make Limoncello

 I've made my own limoncello and arancello for years, trying several recipes and tweaking here and there.
 But the following is my go-to recipe which has yielded the best results to date.
 (Keep in mind that the end results may vary to some degree depending on: the kind of sugar you use in the simple syrup, the kind of vodka or grain alcohol used, and the freshness of the lemons.)

 There are 3 basic steps to making limoncello/arancello:

 - Combining the alcohol with simple syrup

 750 ml bottle of Alcohol - The best limoncello is made with grain alcohol, but if you're like me (in the U.S.) and this is difficult to buy, use an inexpensive non-potato vodka, like Svedka, Smirnoff or the like.
 For large batches using liter bottles, be sure to adjust the ratio of simple syrup accordingly.

 15 Lemons (navel or blood oranges for arancello) - Fresh, organic, if possible.
 It's a lot of lemons but you'll get the best amount of infusion from this amount of lemons/oranges.